Top Cheapest Food Delivery App in 2026

 5. Postmates

-Postmates is a U.S.-based on-demand delivery service that connects consumers with local restaurants, grocery stores, and convenience stores for quick delivery.
+Postmates is a US-based on-demand delivery service that connects consumers with local restaurants, grocery stores, and convenience stores for quick delivery.

 While there may be some confusion surrounding Postmates' existence following Uber Eats' 2020 acquisition, Postmates remains available for use by restaurant and convenience store partners and customers.
 Both platforms continue to operate independently.

-- Lite: 15% per delivery order
+- Lite: 20% per delivery order

 - Plus: 25% per delivery order